Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_link_ip_to_vrack/guide.en-au.md

 ---
 title: "Public VCF as-a-Service - Linking a public IP block with vRack for VCD"
-excerpt: "Find out how to link the public IP address block delivered with your VCD organization and its vRack"
+excerpt: "Find out how to link the block of public IP addresses delivered with your VCD organization and its vRack"
 updated: 2025-07-30
 ---